-North River Resources plc ('North River' or 'the Company') has made a great deal of progress during 2011 and post-period end with exploration activities across its portfolio of projects in Namibia.
+North River Resources plc has made a great deal of progress during 2011 and postperiod end with exploration activities across its portfolio of projects in Namibia.
 Following completion of drilling programmes, metallurgical test work and data analysis, the Company is now in a strong position to advance development activities at two of its projects, the previously producing Namib Lead-Zinc Project ('Namib Mine') and the Malachite Pan copper deposit ('Malachite Pan'), in tandem with further exploration work across its wider portfolio.